 One-to-one counseling sessions can be scheduled by appointment at either our Minneapolis of Chaska offices.
 We also accept walk-ins in our Minneapolis office.

 We provide on-site counseling in schools throughout Hennepin, Scott, and Carver counties.
 We also are able to see youth for one-to-one counseling at the Annex Teen Clinic located in Robbinsdale.

 Sign up for counseling by calling 612-871-5111.

-- Queer Survivors: one group starting January 2015; one group starting August 2015
+- Queer Survivors: next group starting August 2015

-- Female-Identified Survivors (adult): one group starting February 2015; one group starting September 2015
+- Female-Identified Survivors (adult): next group starting September 2015

 - Male-Identified Survivors (adult): one group starting March 2015; one group starting October 2015